-Best of all, you pay nothing for the vast majority of preventive services as long as the healthcare provider who takes care of you also accepts Medicare.
+Best of all, you pay nothing for most preventive services as long as the healthcare provider who takes care of you also accepts Medicare.
 Be sure to ask your healthcare provider whether or not they accept Medicare assignments before you seek treatment.

 If you receive care at a hospital or a skilled nursing facility – but without getting a written order for admittance from a doctor – it’s classified as outpatient care.